Bioenergy in Aotearoa

 Matthew Jackson

-Harmaan, Do you have anything to add in relation to the collection of waste from farms or how waste would work with regenerative farming?
+Harmaan, Do you have anything to add about the collection of waste from farms or how waste would work with regenerative farming?

 Harmaan Madon

 They do so.
-As it stands, we recognise that there can be the utilisation of waste on a farm itself.
+As it stands, we recognise that waste can be utilisation on a farm itself.
 This benefits the farmer to give you an example in the New Zealand context; you have dairy cows that are ushered onto a milking station typically twice a day.
-There's a typical physiological reaction in the stock that they tend to produce waste while they're being moved, and all of this connects in upon in a settling pond.
-Now, this is a great feedstock for bio digestion; you can recover enough energy; on an average stock holding several 150 to 500 cows and produce significant amounts of biogas that biogas is usually enough to provide the chilling requirements for that given lithium.
+A typical physiological reaction in the stock is that they tend to produce waste while they're being moved, and all of this connects in a settling pond.
+Now, this is a great feedstock for bio digestion; you can recover enough energy on an average stock holding several 150 to 500 cows and produce significant amounts of biogas that biogas is usually enough to provide the chilling requirements for that given lithium.
 So, the lead that comes out of the cow is at 30 degrees Celsius, and it will spoil at that temperature, so it needs to be chilled before it's transported to the processing centre.
-Now you can utilise the done produced after making station attached a small Biodigester and recover enough biogas from running the generator, which could then chill that down to five degrees Celsius ahead of transport.
+Now you can utilise the done produced after making a station, attach a small Biodigester, and recover enough biogas from running the generator, which could then chill that down to five degrees Celsius ahead of transport.
 So that's how it could work.
 In today's day and age, at a very local small scale, for a given farmer.
-And what's leftover, like we've already touched upon earlier, is a very high-value organic fertiliser, which could substitute a proportion of the synthetic nitrogen is the fertiliser that farmers use on his panel.
+And what's leftover, like we've already touched upon earlier, is a very high-value organic fertiliser, which could substitute a proportion of the synthetic nitrogen in the fertiliser that farmers use on their panels.
 So there's an additional benefit.
-Now, there's also been other comments around ETs and different emission factors and energy allocation practice.
-Suppose the ETS in New Zealand evolves to a degree where it allows the farmer to claim those.
-Right, it's an added financial benefit that points towards the commercial viability of putting a small scale Biodigester on a stock farm.
+Now, there have also been other comments around ETS and different emission factors and energy allocation practices.
+Suppose the ETS in New Zealand evolves to a degree allowing the farmer to claim those.
+Right, it's an added financial benefit that points towards the commercial viability of putting a small-scale Biodigester on a stock farm.
 And that's the direction we need to be moving.
 I think what's also important to note over here is that we aren't going to solve for climate by thinking that we're going to come up with some big bombastic innovation that will fix it.
 That's not going to happen; what's needed instead is multiple small scale solutions across farms across crop farms, stock farms, etc., utilising whatever biomass is available locally because that then also minimises the transport costs.
 That's another factor that's been spoken about.
 We begin to see now that when we look at the entire lifecycle costs, we can access the ETS more effectively; we find commercial viability.

 Matthew Jackson